pxai/react-samples/cap03/react-newspaper/server/README.md

-## React Readable project
-Assignment from udacity

-## Readable API Server
+## Redux-Crud API Server

 ### Installation

 Install packages: `npm install`
 Launch server: `node server`
-Unless modified in `config.js` server will use port 3001
+Server will use 3001

 ## API
 Use an AuthorizationReactND header to work with your own data: